 Passionate about sustainability?
 Want to learn how you can spread sustainable practices among your colleagues and the greater campus community?
 Consider becoming an Eco-Ambassador!
-We are hosting Eco-Ambassador trainings this February and March on the Tufts Medford, Grafton and Boston campuses.
+We are hosting an Eco-Ambassador training this June on the Tufts Medford/Somerville campus.

 The Office of Sustainability has facilitated two versions of the Eco-Ambassador Program, a full-year program comprised of one 2-hour meeting per month, and a condensed program of two 4-hour sessions.

 What is the Eco-Ambassador Program?

 Staff and faculty play an important role in campus culture.
 They are often the stalwarts of their offices and thus are in the perfect position to practice and spread environmentally friendly behaviors.
 Through an education- and action-focused curriculum, the Eco-Ambassador (EA) program provides participants with the resources, skills, and knowledge necessary to effect change, serve as leaders, and promote sustainable behaviors both in their offices and in the larger Tufts community.
 Using the tools, information, and competencies developed during sessions facilitated by the Tufts Office of Sustainability, Eco-Ambassadors lead departmental efforts to implement, and educate colleagues about, environmentally sustainable practices and receive ongoing resources and support from the Office of Sustainability.